eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/basic-conditional-updates.md

 }
 ```

-In our example we want to update the temperature value but only if the actual value is newer than the already stored one.
+In our example we want to update the **temperature** value, but only if the current value is newer than the already stored one.
-For this we use the _lastModified_ field in the temperature feature.
+To express this condition, we use the _lastModified_ field in the temperature feature.

-In the following sections will be shown how to do the conditional update via HTTP API, Ditto protocol
+In the following sections, we will show how request the conditional update via HTTP API, Ditto protocol,
-and Ditto Java client.
+and Ditto Java Client.

 ### HTTP API

 Using the HTTP API it is possible to specify the condition via query parameter

 ```http request
 curl -X PUT -H 'Content-Type: application/json' /api/2/things/org.eclipse.ditto:fancy-thing/features/temperature/properties/value?condition=gt(features/temperature/properties/lastModified,2021-08-10T15:10:02.592Z) -d 19.26
 ```

 or via HTTP header

 ```http request
 curl -X PUT -H 'Content-Type: application/json' -H 'condition: gt(features/temperature/properties/lastModified,2021-08-10T15:10:02.592Z)' /api/2/things/org.eclipse.ditto:fancy-thing/features/temperature/properties/value -d 19.26
 ```